jacobhogarty/fairim-nu-cost/README.md

 ### Example Usage

-To run the main influence maximisation heuristic, please the `run.ipynb` file.
+To run the main influence maximisation heuristic, please see the `run.ipynb` file.

 Additionally, to see additional heuristics and example usage, please follow guidance in `example.ipynb`.